GitJournal/GitJournal/README.md

 GitJournal is a note taking app focused on privacy and data portability.
 It stores all its notes in a standardized Markdown + YAML header format (optional).
 The notes are stored in a Git Repo of your choice - GitHub / Gitlab / Custom-provider.
 This means you can easily self host or host your notes in one of the many [Git providers](./docs/git_hosts.md).

-Features -

-- Can be used with any Git Repository
-- Allows categorizing Notes based on Folders
-- No Account Required
-- Open source

 # Community

 - **[Discord Server](https://discord.gg/abBwyEK)**